mpcsb/testing_branch/_posts/2021-02-14-parameter_optimization_subsampling.md

 ---
-title:  Subsampling as a strategy to find optimal parameters
+title:  "Subsampling as a strategy to find optimal parameters: part 1"
-excerpt: "Using smaller samples to find location of optimal parameters for machine learning models: part 1"
+excerpt: "Using smaller samples to find location of optimal parameters for machine learning models"
 header:
   overlay_image: /assets/images/hyperparam_sampling/header.jpg
 tags: